Ashikaga clan: History

-Notable Shōguns
+Notable Shōgun

 The Ashikaga clan had 15 Shōguns from 1333 to 1573.
 Some were more powerful or prominent than others.
 Ashikaga Yoshimitsu was the third shogun of the Ashikaga clan.
 He made the Ashikaga Shogunate strong and stable.
 Ashikaga Yoshimitsu was responsible for the defeat of the Southern Court in 1392.
 Known for his patronage of the arts, he constructed the Kinkaku-ji in 1397.
 Yoshimitsu also expanded foreign relations with Ming China.
 Yoshimitsu sent an embassy to Ming Dynasty China in 1401, headed by priest Soa and Hakata merchant Koetomi.
 They brought with them a conciliatory memorial to the emperor, and numerous gifts including horses, fans, gold, screens, paper, swords, armor, and inkstone cases.
 The mission was successful, and returned to Japan the following year.
 A Ming envoy returned alongside Soa and Koetomi, and presented Yoshimitsu with an official imperial Chinese calendar, and documents officially recognizing (or investing) him as "King of Japan."

 After the death of Yoshimitsu, the Ashikaga Shogunate lost power and influence.
 In 1429, Ashikaga Yoshinori, the sixth shogun, adapted Yoshimitsu's policies in order to strengthen the power of the Shogunate.
 He wanted to increase military power but faced opposition.
 His 12-year reign saw the restoration of diplomatic ties and trade between Japan and China that had been the fourth Shogun, Yoshimochi's undertaking.

 Ashikaga Yoshiaki was the 15th and last Shogun.
 He came into power in 1568 with the help of the general Oda Nobunaga.
 After rivalry emerged between the two, Nobunaga defeated Yoshiaki and banished him from Kyoto.
 This effectively ended the rule of the Ashikaga clan in 1573.